yasiryagi/helpdesk/roles/content-curators/README.md

 Some of the tasks expected by curators require manual [extrinsics](https://testnet.joystream.org/#/extrinsics).
 Not  all required tasks can be done in the UI directly, but they can all be done through extrinsics.

-Some operations requires you to add the `curatorId` you wish to make the extrinsic with as input.
+Some operations require you to add the `curatorId` you wish to make the extrinsic with as input.
 This can be found with a [chain state](https://testnet.joystream.org/#/chainstate) query:
 - Select `contentWorkingGroup`, then `curatorById` with the dropdowns, then see which ID matches your account.
 This should be an integer > 0.